Continuing Education Activity

 Screening for obesity must be done for PCOS women and adolescents by body mass index (BMI) calculation and waist circumference.
 Obesity increases the risk of hyperandrogenemia and metabolic disorders, which has a negative impact on PCOS.
 Blood pressure measurement and lipid screening should be done.

-Endocrine Society guidelines recommend the use of oral glucose tolerance test, with fasting and 2-hour glucose after a 75 g oral glucose load to screen for IGT and type-2 diabetes mellitus.
+Endocrine Society guidelines recommend using an oral glucose tolerance test, with fasting and 2-hour glucose after a 75 g oral glucose tolerance test (OGTT) to screen for IGT and type-2 diabetes mellitus.
 OGTT is preferred over HbA1c due to decrease sensitivity with PCOS patients.
 Rescreening should be done every 3 to 4 years due to more frequent risk factors than the general population.

 Additionally, obese and overweight patients should be screened for symptoms of OSA and referred for sleep studies when this test is positive.